wagtail/wagtail-vector-index/docs/vector-indexes.md

 ### Indexing across models

 One of the things you might want to do with a custom index is query across multiple models, or on a subset of models.
-To do this, they need to be in a vector index together.
+To do this, models must share a common concrete parent model (e.g. Wagtail's `Page` model), then they can be included together in a custom vector index.

 To do this, override `querysets` or `_get_querysets()` on your `EmbeddableFieldsVectorIndex` class: